box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/1-configure-slack.md

 ## Deploy Bot to Slack Workspace

-With the configuration settings in place, the last step is to install the application into your Slack workspace.
-From the "Basic Information" page of the app, expand the "Install your app to your workspace" section.
+The last step is to install the application into your Slack workspace.
+From the **Basic Information** page of the app, expand the **Install your app to your workspace** section.

 <ImageFrame noborder center shadow>
   ![Enable Slack Event Subscriptions](./img/slack_5_install_workspace.png)
 </ImageFrame>

-Click the button to "Install App to Workspace".
+Click the button to **Install App to Workspace**.

 <ImageFrame noborder center shadow>
   ![Enable Slack Event Subscriptions](./img/slack_5_install_workspace_allow.png)
 </ImageFrame>

-Once the "Allow" button is clicked you should see a success message.
+Once the **Allow** button is clicked you should see a success message.
 Your bot is now installed within the workplace.

 ## Summary